 Bandwidth is one of the most crucial factors affecting internet speed.
 Bandwidth is essentially the amount of data that can be transmitted through your internet router.
 For instance, a bandwidth of 10 MBPS would mean that you can receive up to 10 megabits per second.

-Some ISPs deliberately slow down certain types of internet traffic while others slow down connections if too much data is downloaded in one month.
+Some ISPs deliberately slow down certain types of internet traffic (which is called “throttling”) while others slow down connections if too much data is downloaded in one month.
 They do this by limiting your bandwidth.
-You can perform tests to determine if your ISP is slowing down your internet connection.
+You can perform tests to determine if your ISP is slowing down or throttling your internet connection.

 A typical test is monitoring your internet speed variations at both the beginning and end of each month.
 An ISP may limit your bandwidth towards the end of the month if it notices you’ve used a large amount of data.
 However, you won’t be able to pinpoint the difference unless you make a deliberate attempt to track the changes.